-Add One: Pre-workshop activity
+Add One: Pre-program activity

-Before the workshop I’ll ask you to collate lists or copies of the information you will need to populate my Success Framework with your data.
+Before the program I’ll ask you to collate lists or copies of the information you will need to populate my Success Framework with your data.
 Still at the scoping stage?
 Just bring the results of your thinking so far, and see if you can find an example of a similar program that’s already up and running.
 Don’t worry if you can’t bring much – you’ll still be taking away a lot!

 Add Two: Benchmarking

 As you start building or adapting your environmental training program, you may want to test and share ideas with others doing the same.
-So at the end of the workshop you’ll have time to come up with ideas for people and organizations to approach.
+So at the end of the program you’ll have time to come up with ideas for people and organizations to approach.
 It doesn’t matter if they are tackling the same environmental issue as you are or a different one, because you can use the elements of the Success Framework to inform your conversations.
 This is a form of peer mentoring, where experts in various fields who have identified workplace-based training as a solution to different environmental issues can learn from each other’s experience and identify performance benchmarks as they proceed.

-Add Three: Post-workshop activity
+Add Three: Post-program activity

-After the workshop you’ll receive a follow-up activity to help you identify benchmarks that are meaningful to your environmental training program.
+After the program you’ll receive a follow-up activity to help you identify benchmarks that are meaningful to your environmental training program.
 You will also be prompted to identify and progressively develop your thoughts on “what success looks like” over time.